A long-standing tradition of excellence

 Cominar goes public

-By this point, Cominar has grown into one of the largest commercial real estate owners and managers in the Québec area, with a diversified portfolio of 51 high-quality office, retail, industrial and mixed-use properties totalling 3.1 million square feet of leasable space.
+By this point, Cominar has grown into one of the largest commercial real estate owners and managers in the Québec area, with a diversified portfolio of 51 high-quality office, retail, industrial and flex properties totalling 3.1 million square feet of leasable space.

 In 1998, Jules Dallaire takes the initiative to create Cominar REIT, an unincorporated closed-end investment trust listed on the Toronto Stock Exchange.
 Cominar REIT acquires the commercial real estate portfolio held by Cominar, and the administrative, maintenance and leasing staff are transferred to the new entity, making it the first fully integrated real estate investment trust in Canada.